mikeho/oas-client-react/README.md

 Quick Installation
 ------------------
-Begin by installing the package through NPM.
+Begin by installing the package through NPM:

 ```
 npm install @quasidea/oas-client-react
 ```

-Run the command line installer for the OAS Client
+Run the command line tool for the OAS Client to setup/initialize the settings:

 ```
-npx oas-client install URL
+npx oas-client init URL
 ```

-where URL is the URL of the swagger file that your application will be the client of.
+(where URL is the URL of the swagger file that your application will be the client of)

 This command will create a `oas-client.json` settings file that contains the following three properties: